 Raphaël De Coninck

 Dr. Raphaël De Coninck heads CRA’s Brussels office.
 Raphaël provides expert economic evidence and testimony in all competition matters, leading teams of economists at the forefront of merger, antitrust and damages analysis.
-He has worked on many of the landmark European competition cases of the last 15 years, including over 75 mergers and 25 “Phase II” merger investigations, and over 40 abuse of dominance, cartel and damages cases.
+He has worked on many of the landmark European competition cases of the last two decades, including over 80 mergers and 25 “Phase II” merger investigations, and over 50 abuse of dominance, cartel and damages cases.